By Miguel Ordoñez Reviewed by: Carles Doménech

 In a nutshell, inflammatory bowel disease is a condition wherein chronic inflammation occurs in the digestive tract.
 The two most common types of inflammatory bowel disease are ulcerative colitis and Crohn’s disease.

-Ulcerative colitis happens when ulcers form in the large intestine and rectum.
-Crohn’s disease, on the other hand, is characterised by inflammation along the GI tract’s lining.
+Basically, ulcerative colitis (UC) happens when superficial ulcers form in the large intestine and rectum.
+Crohn’s disease, on the other hand, is characterised by deeper inflammation along the GI tract’s lining.

 Ongoing studies are testing CBD against neuropathic and inflammatory pain[6], as well as intestinal inflammation[7].